cmadland/teaching/pages/getting-started-with-wordpress/page.md

 ### Categories

 One of the first things you should do on your new blog is to create a course category.
+If you don't set this up properly, your posts won't get aggregated on the course blog.

 ##### On your Dashboard, tap `Posts`, then choose `Categories`.